ycm-core/YouCompleteMe/README.md

 Looks up the symbol under the cursor and jumps to the definition of its type e.g. if the symbol is an object, go to the definition of its class.

-Supported in filetypes: `javascript, typescript`
+Supported in filetypes: `java, javascript, typescript`

 ### Semantic Information Commands